NCCR-SYNAPSY/neuroimaging-data-management-training/README.md

 * From DICOM to BIDS dataset using Heudiconv (by James Kent): https://www.youtube.com/watch?v=O1kZAuR7E00

 * Introduction to Datalad (by Adina Wagner): https://www.youtube.com/watch?v=QsAqnP7TwyY

+## Need help?

+Please create a new topic with your question in [Discussions](https://github.com/NCCR-SYNAPSY/neuroimaging-data-management-training/discussions).